All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: MR MCR for Linear Models, Additive Models, and Regression Models in a Reproducing Kernel Hilbert Space

 The resulting optimization problem is a (possibly non-convex) quadratic program with one quadratic constraint (QP1QC).
-This problem is well studied, and is related to the trust region problem \citep{boyd2004convex,polik2007survey,park2017general_qp1qc}.
+This problem is well-studied, and is related to the trust region problem \citep{boyd2004convex,polik2007survey,park2017general_qp1qc}.
 Thus, the bounds on MCR presented in Sections \ref{subsec:Binary-Search-MCR-} and \ref{subsec:Binary-Search-MCR+} again become computationally tractable for the class of quadratically constrained linear models.

-\subsubsection{Upper bounding the loss}
+\subsubsection{Upper Bounding the Loss}